 Compensation and recognition.
 Compensation and recognition systems should be matched to your work systems.
-To be effective, compensation and recognition might be tied to demonstrated skills.
+Recognition can include monetary and nonmonetary, formal and informal, and individual and group mechanisms.
+To be effective, compensation and recognition might include promotions and bonuses tied to performance, demonstrated skills, skills acquired, adaptation to new work systems and culture, and other factors.
 Approaches might also include profit sharing; mechanisms for expressing simple “thank yous”; rewards for exemplary team or unit performance; and linkage to customer engagement measures, achievement of organizational strategic objectives, or other key organizational objectives.

 Other indicators of workforce engagement.
 In addition to direct measures of workforce engagement through formal or informal surveys, other indicators include absenteeism, turnover, grievances, and strikes.

 Performance development.
 Organizations today need employees who are versatile and who can continually upgrade their work skills.
 High-performing organizations address this need by meeting employees’ rising expectations for career-relevant learning and development.
 In performance development, employees pursue personal growth and growth in the organization through both internal and external learning.
 This learning involves engaging work assignments, opportunities, and personal learning to reach the next level of organizational and personal performance.